alphaaurigae/Universe/Readme.md

 # Universe

-> Universe is a command-line program that allows you to print Unicode characters and their code point values in decimal and/or hexadecimal format.
-You can specify Unicode ranges or a string as input.
+> Universe is a command-line program that output rendered Unicode symbol characters and their code point values for base-10 decimal and/or base-16 hexadecimal format.
+You can specify input decimal / hex ranges or utf-8 as input.

 ## Build